rstudio/chromote/README.md

 ```

-The earlier example where we found the dimensions of a DOM element using CSS selectors can be done in async mode by switching from the regular pipe to the promise-pipe, and calling all the methods with `wait_ = FALSE`:
+The earlier example where we found the dimensions of a DOM element using CSS selectors was done with the synchronous API and `%>%` pipes.
+The same can be done in async mode by switching from the regular pipe to the promise-pipe, and calling all the methods with `wait_=FALSE`:

 ```R
 b$DOM$getDocument(wait_ = FALSE) %...>%